HSU-ANT/beaqlejs/README.md

 ### Other features ###

 * Audio playback using HTML5 is widely supported by all major browsers since many years.
-However, not on IE versions below 9.0 which still have a small market share.
-[Browser list](http://caniuse.com/#feat=audio)
+However, not on IE versions below 9.0 which still have a small market share. ([list browsers](http://caniuse.com/#feat=audio))

 * WebAudioAPI is used in BeaqleJS for smooth fade in/out at start and stop of playback and at the loop borders.
-It currently only works reliably with browsers based on the Chromium engine, although it is available in every major browser apart form the Internet Explorer.
-[Browser list](http://caniuse.com/#feat=audio-api)
+It currently only works reliably with browsers based on the Chromium engine, although it is available in every major browser apart form the Internet Explorer. ([list browsers](http://caniuse.com/#feat=audio-api))

 * FileAPI-Blob is necessary to provide the listening test results as a virtual download to be saved on the local harddisk.
-This API can be expected to be available in every browser of the last years, although not on IE versions below 9.0 which still have a small market share.
-[Browser list](http://caniuse.com/#feat=blobbuilder)
+This API can be expected to be available in every browser of the last years, although not on IE versions below 9.0 which still have a small market share. ([list browsers](http://caniuse.com/#feat=blobbuilder))

+-----------------------
 ## Online submission ##
------------------------

 BeaqleJS can send the test results in JSON format to a web service to collect them in a central place.
 An example server side PHP script which can be used to receive and store the results is included in the `web_service/` subfolder.
 It only requires a webspace with PHP version 5.